Construction of Complete Embedded Self-Similar Surfaces under Mean Curvature Flow. Part III: Estimates on the desingularizing surfaces

 \section{Estimates on the desingularizing surfaces}

 In this section, we claim that the desingularizing surfaces $\Sigma$ are suitable approximate solutions.
 All the estimates from Section 4 in \cite{kapouleas;embedded-minimal-surfaces} are valid, with $H$ replaced by $H_{\Sigma}+\tau^2 X_{\Sigma} \cdot \nu_{\Sigma}$ and the corresponding linear operator $L_S = \Delta_S + |A_S|^2$ replaced by $\lin_S= \Delta_S + |A_S|^2 + \tau^2 (1-X\cdot \nabla)$.
 The factor $\tau^2$ combats the scale of the position $X \sim \tau^{-1}$ so the extra term does not add significantly.
-The proofs are identical to the ones in \cite{kapouleas;embedded-minimal-surfaces} provided one adjusts Proposition A.3 p158 for operators $\Delta_{\chi} + d$ close to the Laplace operator on long cylinders to include a gradient term.
-This modification has already been done in \cite{mine;self-trans}, where we also presented how to adapt all the proofs for the quantity $H-\tau \vec e_z \cdot \nu$.
-Alternatively, one can look at Section 3 in \cite{mine;tridents}.
-Since the proofs are technical and do not showcase the main aspects of the construction, we will not reproduce them here.
+This is where we choose the constant $\delta_s$ small enough so that the metrics $g_{\Sigma}$, $\kappa_{\ast} (ds^2 + dy^2)$, and $F[\tilde R, b, \tau]_{\ast}(ds^2+dy^2)$ are uniformly equivalent on the top and bottom wings.
+Later on, in the proof of Proposition \ref{prop:7-1}, $\delta_s$ may be changed to an even smaller constant so that the linear operator $\lin_{\Sigma}$ on the wings can be treated as a perturbation of the Laplace operator on a flat cylinder.
+Because the proofs are technical and do not showcase the main aspects of the construction, we will not reproduce them here.
+The reader can find all the details in Section 4 of \cite{kapouleas;embedded-minimal-surfaces} or Section 3 of \cite{mine;tridents}.

 In what follows, the parameter $\tau$ and the radius $\tilde R$ are fixed and the dependence on $\tilde R$ will be omitted.
-Moreover, since $\tilde R$ takes value in a compact set, all of the constants $C$ can be chosen independently of $\tilde R$.
+Moreover, because $\tilde R$ takes values in a compact set, all of the constants $C$ can be chosen independently of $\tilde R$.